JackDuluoz/RentProof/README.md

 ## Acknowledgements

 Built with [James Brown](https://github.com/jamesraymondbrown) and [Hadley Sutherland](https://github.com/Vuvvy1).
-We had a lot of fun putting this together!
+We had a lot of fun putting this together.
+Thanks guys!